 The impact of nanotechnology on the field of electronics is far reaching.
 Although advances in silicon technology continue to revolutionize micro/ nanoelectronics, there are cases where non-Si device and component technologies provide superior performance.
 With modern material growth techniques, it is possible to grow and fabricate multilayered nano-structures and devices comprising of different materials with nanoscale thickness.
 Further, nanotechnology-enabled sensors are providing new solutions in physical, chemical and biological sensing that enable increased detection sensitivity, microsystems integration capability and portability for wide variety of health safety and environmental assessments.

-Department of Electronics and Information Technology (DeitY) has taken several major initiatives for the promotion of Nanoelectronics research and innovation in the country.
+Ministry of Electronics and Information Technology (MeitY) has taken several major initiatives for the promotion of Nanoelectronics research and innovation in the country.
 Major Nanoelectronics Centres of international standards have been established at premier institutes in the country.
 The state-of-the-art nanofabrication facilities at these Centres have become very popular both in India and abroad.
-Also, the Indian Nanoelectronics Users Programme (INUP) initiated by DeitY is being implemented at Centre of Excellence in Nanoelectronics (CEN) at IISc and IIT Bombay and has provided a great opportunity for R&D community all over the country for accessing state of the art nanofabrication facilities for undertaking research and skill development in Nanoelectronics.
+Also, a flagship programme of MeitY Indian Nanoelectronics Users Programme-Idea to Innovation (INUP-i2i) initiated by MeitY is being implemented at Centre of Excellence in Nanoelectronics (CEN) at IISc, IIT Bombay, IIT Delhi, IIT Madras, IIT Kharagpur and IIT Guwahati and has provided a great opportunity for R&D community all over the country for accessing state of the art nanofabrication facilities for undertaking research and skill development in Nanoelectronics.
 About 400 researchers are being imparted hands-on training in Nanofabrication at these centres every year.
 The research activities have so far resulted in a large number of research publications and significant number of innovations for which patents have been filed.

 Following are the thrust areas identified by the Working Group of Nanotechnology: